Crowds across France show solidarity at town halls targeted in rioting following police shooting

 “Our second, third and fourth-generation children face the same problem when they go out to get a job, when they go to prestigious universities,” he said.
 “They’re not accepted.
 So even now, the problem is social, but it’s also one of identity.
 It goes much deeper than that.”

-French President Emmanuel Macron was meeting Tuesday with mayors of 220 towns from across the country.
+President Macron was meeting Tuesday with mayors of 220 towns from across the country which were hit by violence.
 Across France, 34 buildings — many of them linked to the government — were attacked from Sunday into Monday, along with 297 vehicles.

 Macron last week blamed social media for the spread of the unrest and called on parents to take responsibility for their teenagers.
 Justice Minister Eric Dupond-Moretti told France Inter radio that parents who abdicated that responsibility, “either through disinterest or deliberately,” would be prosecuted.

 The anger has descended into attacks against symbols of the state, widespread arson and nighttime looting.
-Interior Minister Gerald Darmanin said during a visit to a town in central France that he’s been proven right to put 45,000 police on the streets in recent nights, but added that police “can’t educate children in the place of their parents.”
+The interior minister said during a visit to a town in central France that he’s been proven right to put 45,000 police on the streets in recent nights — and did so again Monday night.
+But he added that police “can’t educate children in the place of their parents.”

 “We know all too well that this violence penalizes first and foremost the children, the people and the families of our neighborhoods and all of the residents of our city,” Nanterre Mayor Patrick Jarry said.
 “We want justice to be done for Nahel and for the appeal by the family and notably by his grandmother for an end to the violence and destruction to be heard and respected.”